 Here’s what it comes down to: is that fine with you?
 Are you okay with that?
 Are you glad when information deemed problematic is withheld from you?
 Is it no big deal that the story has been dishonestly simplified for public consumption and subsequent breaking down by social-media stomach acid into rage-fuel?
 Is the dishonesty acceptable because it’s more important, from a utilitarian perspective, that this viral video be enabled to act as a catalyst for a beneficially cathartic outpouring of hatred towards ‘Karens’ across the land and what they represent?
 You know, because a deluge of ill-informed hatred is famously the best way to cause the recipients to change their ways and become better people… Moral education is best delivered red-faced at the top of your lungs or in all caps, after all.

 The only point I really care to make is stop trying to have it both ways.
 People should be honest with themselves and others, admit that it is indeed a slur, and then openly acknowledge that they think using slurs is just dandy when they’re ‘harmless’ and ‘funny’ and ‘true’ and only directed at white people.
 Seriously, just come out and say it.
 Because it’s plain that’s your unspoken reasoning.
-Hell, you might even be able to make a convincing case for why your contention’s true, but you’d first have to have the modicum of courage required to actually make the case explicitly.
-And I do say ‘modicum’ advisedly, because if you’re on the left, it doesn’t require any sort of real bravery.
-Don’t fret, you’ll actually just be applauded and given a sash that reads “One of us!”)
+Personally, I’m powerfully inclined to the opinion that we shouldn’t be trying to coin new, better, more palatable racial slurs.
+I know this is nuts and I’m really going out on a limb here, but, yeah, I’ll admit it: I’m pretty okay with the idea of striving for a society where they’re extinct.
+But evidently a lot of people disagree.
+A lot of people seem to think that the problem is really just narrowing down which racial group the slurs are directed at.
+Those with white skin being the bullseye of innocuous hilarity, of course.
+And, hell, you might even be able to make a convincing case for why your contention’s true — I rather fucking doubt it, but I suppose anything is possible hypothetically — but you’d first have to have the modicum of courage required to actually make the case explicitly.
+And I do say ‘modicum’ advisedly, because if you’re on the left, it doesn’t require any sort of real bravery whatsoever.
+Don’t fret, you’ll just be applauded and given a sash that reads “one of us!”)

 So, what happened to ol’ Amy Cooper?
 Well, if you don’t know, I don’t even have to tell you, do I?
 You could easily guess.
 These things follow a depressingly predictable formula.
 When the social-media mob descends, you are fucked.
 No two ways about it.
 Because it’s incredibly important to the baying crowd that there be a blood sacrifice to satiate and appease them.
 They’ve had the lengthy build-up — a rising intoxication from rage and indignation — and so they need there to be release.
 A climax of fury, of destruction, where the human effigy of some evil they despise in the world is immolated and they can feel the satisfaction of having seen justice done.